Asymptotic Mean-Value Formulas for Solutions of General Second-Order Elliptic Equations: Unbounded operators

 Since $\phi(\varepsilon)\to\infty$ as $\eps\to 0$ there exists $\eps_0$ such that $A_0\leq \phi(\varepsilon)I$ for every $\eps<\eps_0$.
 Let $\eta_0>0$ be such that $\tr(A_0^tA_0)\eta_0<\delta/2$, we get

 for every $\eps<\eps_0$ and $\eta<\eta_0$.
 We have proved \eqref{eq.hypoUP}. \end{proof}

 Lemma \ref{continuity} allows us to obtain an upper bound for

 To conclude the lower bound we need a different argument and it is at this point that we use that $F$ is continuous in $\Gamma_\A$.
-The continuity of $F$ is a necessary condition in order to have a mean value property, see Example~\ref{remark.ejemplo2} below.
+The continuity of $F$ is a necessary condition in order to have a mean-value property, see Example~\ref{remark.ejemplo2} below.

 \begin{proof}[Proof of Theorem \ref{thm.main3.intro}] From \eqref{hypothesis.phi.sect.unbounded} it follows that $A\leq \phi( \varepsilon)I$ and $|y|\leq \varepsilon$ imply $x+Ay\in B_\delta(x)$ for $\varepsilon< \varepsilon_0$, where $\varepsilon\, \phi(\varepsilon)< \delta$ for every $\varepsilon<\varepsilon_0$ and $\delta$ is as in \eqref{u-P.o.pequena}.
 Therefore, by \eqref{u-P.o.pequena}, if $\varepsilon<\varepsilon_0$, then